-If you have questions about which Praxis II exam to take, please contact Dr. Christian.
+If you have questions about which Praxis II exam to take, please contact Program Coordinator Mischa Jackson.
 Please note that students must pass at least one Praxis II content area exam test prior to admission.
 If students do not pass it, they must retake it.

 Candidates seeking the graduate certificate must submit documentation for the Qualifying Educational Credential (QEC).
 This documentation must verify at least one of the following criteria:

 - A completed master’s degree in a relevant field (Content area discipline or education)